davidchesnut/sp-general-docs/docs/how-to-configure-and-use-push-notifications-in-sharepoint-2013-apps-for-windows.md

 7. Save the file.

-8. To add to your project the image file (appbar.check.rest.png) for the  **ApplicationBar** button (btnOK) declared in the Settings.xaml file, choose the Images folder node in **Solution Explorer**.
+8. To add to your project the image file (appbar.check.rest.png) for the **ApplicationBar**button (btnOK) declared in the Settings.xaml file, choose the Images folder node in**Solution Explorer**.

-9. On the  **Project** menu, click **Add Existing Item**.
-A  **File Browser** window opens.
+9. On the **Project**menu, click**Add Existing Item**.
+A **File Browser**window opens.

 10. Navigate to the folder in which the standard Windows Phone icon images were installed by the Windows Phone SDK 7.1.

-    > [!Note]
+    > [!NOTE]
 > The images with a light foreground and a dark background are in %PROGRAMFILES%(x86)\\Microsoft SDKs\\Windows Phone\\v7.1\\Icons\\dark in a standard installation of the SDK.
 11. Choose the image file named appbar.check.rest.png and click **Add**.
 The image is added is added to the project under the Images node.

-12. In  **Solution Explorer**, choose the image file just added and in the  **Properties Window** for the file, set the **Build Action** property for the image file to "Content" and set the **Copy to Output Directory** property to "Copy if newer".
+12. In **Solution Explorer**, choose the image file just added and in the **Properties Window**for the file, set the**Build Action**property for the image file to "Content" and set the**Copy to Output Directory**property to "Copy if newer".

-Next, add a button to the List form (List.xaml) in the project and implement the  **Click** event handler of the button to navigate to the Settings page created in the preceding steps.
-Also modify the **OnViewModelInitialization** event handler to open a notification channel (if the user has chosen to subscribe to push notifications).
+Next, add a button to the List form (List.xaml) in the project and implement the **Click**event handler of the button to navigate to the Settings page created in the preceding steps.
+Also modify the**OnViewModelInitialization**event handler to open a notification channel (if the user has chosen to subscribe to push notifications).